micmejia/bible-dump/AMPC/Matthew/Matt 11.md

-For My yoke is wholesome (useful, [^t]good--not harsh, hard, sharp, or pressing, but comfortable, gracious, and pleasant), and My burden is light _and_ easy to be borne.
+For My yoke is wholesome (useful, good--not harsh, hard, sharp, or pressing, but comfortable, gracious, and pleasant), and My burden is light _and_ easy to be borne.